pkourany/SparkIntervalTimer/README.md

 microseconds and hmSec for half-milliseconds.
 The time may be an unsigned integer, integer or long.
 The function returns true if successful.
 False is returned if all hardware resources are busy, used by other IntervalTimer objects.

-Functions called by IntervalTimer should be short, run as quickly as possible, and should avoid calling other functions if possible.
+Functions called by IntervalTimer shouldbe short, run as quickly as possible, and should avoid calling other functions if possible.

 myTimer.end();